tudormunteanu/exercise/readme.md

 # Postman

 Please import `Lendingblock.postman_collection.json` in Postman to manually run some tests on the endpoints.
 The URLs are pointing to the port 5000 exposed by the Docker container.

+# Final note

+I was not sure what you meant by:

+"Handling of orders which cross mid-price (for example buy 200 @ 20 and sell 50 @ 19)".
+I think it might be related to the logic used to aggregate the orderbook.

+Any further clarifications are welcome.

+Thank you,
+Tudor